zerohorsepower/bulletJSON/README.md

 Most pattern examples are from [BulletMLExamples](https://github.com/dmanning23/BulletMLExamples).

-The used sprites are from the game DoDonPachi Daiffukatsu, developed by CAVE.
+The used sprites are from the game DoDonPachi SaiDaiOuJou, developed by CAVE.
 All rights reserved.